Techniques and Positions

 Assuming that she really does want to continue with anal sex then the key to success is lots of lube, tolerance and patience by both parties, slowness and gentleness by the man, and good sexual skill - which means no male sexual dysfunction - either premature ejaculation or delayed ejaculation.

 You see, some men who find it difficult to reach orgasm think a tighter fit around the penis will help them come faster.
 But the anus is not naturally lubricated, so if you need to thrust for over 15 minutes before you reach orgasm, anal sex is definitely not for you or your partner!
+(You can read more about these male sexual problems here.)

 By contrast, if you come too soon, you are likely to come even quicker with anal intercourse.
 So avoid it.
 Instead you might wish to consider the possibility of using a self-help program such as Ejaculation By Command, which you can find at www.datinglovingliving.com - a useful resource for any man who wishes to last longer in bed.